 Go to the menu: Plugins > HDRLightStudio4CD Connection (see Figure 1)

 Drag the panel and dock it into the C4D interface (see Figure 3).

 Figure 3: Docked HDRLightStudioC4D Connection plugin panel

 3. Use the 'Renderer' drop down in the Connection panel to select the Renderer being used for this project.

 In this example we are using Corona Render (see Figure 4).

 4. Press the 'Add Prebuilt Hook' button (see Figure 5).

 This will create a new lighting environment setup for your chosen renderer that's set up so the HDR Light Studio connection will see and can control the environment image.

-In Figure 34 can see the HDRLightStudio.Corona node has been created and contains the environment setup for Corona Render.
+In Figure 6 we can see the HDRLightStudio.Corona node has been created and contains the environment setup for Corona Render.

 This is now listed as the selected Environment Hook by the HDR Light Studio Connection.